 Angela Hoppe Cruz Mahalo nui for allowing me to share the progress made possible through your support.
 Inaudible.
-It's not just recruiting teachers, it's recruiting and hoping to empowerand develop teachers like Aunty Betty.
-Teachers that understand the power of a need for cultural connection.
+It's not just recruiting teachers, it's recruiting and hoping to empower and develop teachers like Aunty Betty; teachers that understand the power of a need for cultural connection.
 This is what we do at InPeace Educational Academy.
-We have been blessed to do this with OHAs support.
+We have been blessed to do this with OHA's support.
 We provide support to 200 plus community members that we are serving.
-15% are OHA funded specifically, of the 15%, 78% of those folks are Native Hawaiian.
-We were launched in 2021 and we set out to increase specifically this grant the number of public charter kumu kai a olelo inaudible as a makua of a kumukai o keiki I have a very vested interest in this success.
+15% are OHA funded, specifically of the 15%, 78% of those folks are Native Hawaiian.
+We were launched in 2021 and we set out to increase, specifically this grant, the number of public charter inaudible I have a very vested interest in this success.

-In this time period we recruited 16 new community members.
+In this time period, we recruited 16 new community members.
 Some are starting out as substitute teachers and we also have inaudible of the 62 newly recruited substitute teachers, 43% are funded through the support of OHA and 74% are Native Hawaiian.
 One of the challenges often was the over night class cancellations due to staff shortages.
 It was not because of poor planning, many felt so guilty for making a doctors appointment.
-Their work load was non stop pre covid and it has been exaserbated, adding to their work load, translating everything from English into Hawaiian but also the philosophical frame work from English to Hawaiian.
-OHA's support allows to make long-term challenges by supporting locally rooted community members living in our community.
+Their workload was non stop pre covid and it has been exaserbated; adding to their work load, translating everything from English into Hawaiian but also the philosophical framework from English to Hawaiian.
+OHA's support allows to meet long-term challenges.
+Supporting locally rooted community members living in our community.
 The funding has provided us the ability to relieve the financial stress which is another huge barrier.
-It has allowed those who can commit to academic advancement and professional development to worry less of gas prices. inaudible
+It has allowed those who can commit to academic advancement and professional development, to worry less of gas prices. inaudible